Back to the warnings map

 What Should I Do?

-People cope better with power cuts when they have prepared for them in advance.
+People cope better when they have prepared in advance for the risk of power cuts or being cut off from services and amenities due to the snow.
 It’s easy to do; consider gathering torches and batteries, a mobile phone power pack and other essential items.

 Be prepared for weather warnings to change quickly: when a weather warning is issued, the Met Office recommends staying up to date with the weather forecast in your area.